 - ACPD Automated Data System Target Population Data, Offense Types (Arrested and Sustained), Program Enrollment and Placement, Transfer/Closed Case Data and YSLI/CMI Scores for all FRA Youth. - Key Stakeholder Interviews 13, Key stakeholder interviews were conducted with representatives from the following staffing areas: Alameda County Probation Department (ACPD), Restorative Justice Oakland Youth (RJOY), Incarceration to College Program, Alameda County Behavioral Health (ACBH), DSAL, Alameda County Office of Education (ACOE), and the Restoring Our Communities Program.
 The key themes and focus areas of the questions asked in the interviews included: an overview of the program and its effectiveness, identifying strengths and challenges, evaluating how well the program meets the needs of youth, assessing staff capacity and preparedness, examining collaboration and communication among stakeholders, exploring youth connections and support systems, gathering feedback on program operations, identifying opportunities for growth, and capturing any additional insights or recommendations for improvement. - Firm Roots Academy Participant Feedback Survey while upholding all confidentiality and ensuring voluntary participation (solidified by an informed consent protocol) was developed and administered in February 2025.
 Youth were surveyed regarding their satisfaction with specific services, staffing, facilities and other aspects of their experience, and asked to respond to some open-ended questions to provide insights, suggestions and concerns that youth would like to see in the future.
-To our understanding, this is the first time this current group of detained Firm Roots Academy youth provided feedback on a survey. - Grievance Process Form there is also a grievance process, that is, if youth have any issues or complaints or suggestions ongoingly, they may fill out a grievance form which is reviewed by the facilities supervision and addressed in a timely manner as appropriate.
+To our understanding, this is the first time this current group of detained Firm Roots Academy youth provided feedback on a survey. - Grievance Process Form There is also an established grievance process in place, consistent with Title 15 §1361.
+If youth have any issues, complaints, or suggestions, they may submit a grievance form at any time.
+These forms are reviewed by the Facilities management team- or the appropriate partner agency-and are addressed in a timely and appropriate manner.